Enable recording during a Teams call or meeting

 2. Or go to My Files in your OneDrive or SharePoint site and view it as a list.
 Hover over the record in question, select Show actions (the three vertical dots to the right of the file name), and then choose Details .

 When the information pane is open, look for the expiration date .
-This is where you’ll see the date that is currently set.
+Here you will see the date that is currently set.

 Details pane showing the registration expiration date